 "I don't think we should prevent people from playing used games.
 I understand why they would want to do it, but I think the approach should be different.

-"$60 is a lot to pay for a game and if a player buys a dud and is stuck with it, then that's just not fair to force him to keep it.
+"As long as games are distributed on physical medium as physical goods, players should have the right to buy and sell them."$60 is a lot to pay for a game and if a player buys a dud and is stuck with it, then that's just not fair to force him to keep it.
 If people buy Inversion and it's not for them, then why should they be forced to turn it into a drink coaster?

 "Publishers feel that reviewers have too much control now and if games can't be traded then reviews will become gospel.
 This doesn't serve any one's interest.